Baryonic spindles from conifolds: Introduction

+Although the field theory dual of M5-branes wrapped on a disk was proposed, \cite{Bah:2021mzw, Bah:2021hei, Couzens:2022yjl, Bah:2022yjf}, to be a class of Argyres-Douglas theories, \cite{Argyres:1995jj}, other solutions obtained from disks and spindles have not been identified.

 In this paper, we construct spindle solutions with baryonic charges.
 In particular, we consider five-dimensional gauged $\mathcal{N}=4$ supergravity from type IIB supergravity, \cite{Schwarz:1983qr, Howe:1983sra}, on $AdS_5\times{T}^{1,1}$, \cite{Cassani:2010na, Bena:2010pr, Halmagyi:2011yd}.
 Via the AdS/CFT correspondence, \cite{Maldacena:1997re}, they are dual to the Klebanov-Witten theories, an infinite family of quiver gauge theories by the worldvolume gauge theory living on a stack of N D3 branes probing the tip of a three-dimensional Calabi-Yau cone with a five-dimensional Sasaki Einstein base, $T^{1,1}$ in this case, \cite{Klebanov:1998hh}.
 Unlike five-sphere, $T^{1,1}$ is diffeomorphic to $S^2\times{S}^3$ and has non-vanishing second Betti-number.
-The non-trivial two-cycle introduces a Betti vector in the truncation to five-dimensoinal gauged supergravity.
+The non-trivial two-cycle introduces a Betti vector in the truncation to five-dimensional gauged supergravity.
 The Betti vector is dual to the baryonic flavor symmetry in field theory.

 Recently, a systematic method to calculate the supersymmetric action of $AdS$ solutions, including the spindle solutions, by extremizing the gravitational blocks, \cite{Hosseini:2019iad}, has been developed, \cite{Boido:2022mbe}.
 See \cite{Hosseini:2021fge, Faedo:2021nub, Faedo:2022rqx, Boido:2022iye} for the earlier works on the gravitational blocks for spindle solutions.
 The supersymmetric action agrees with the $c$-functions in the dual field theory.
-Although this method enables us to calculate the $c$-function without the knowledge of explicit solutions in supergravity, the $c$-function from this calculation does not guarantee the existence of corresponding solution.
-Thus our solution provides an explicit test of the gravitational block calculation for the spindle solutions with baryonic charges presented in \cite{Boido:2022mbe}.
+Although this method enables us to calculate the $c$-function without the knowledge of explicit solutions in supergravity, the $c$-function from this calculation does not guarantee the existence of the corresponding solution.
+Thus, our solution explicitly tests the gravitational block calculation for the spindle solutions with baryonic charges presented in \cite{Boido:2022mbe}.

-In order to construct the spindle solutions with Betti vector multiplet and also with hypermultiplets, we employ the method developed in \cite{Arav:2022lzo} for spindle solutions with hypermultiplets.
-Furthermore, for the structure of the work, we will closely follow \cite{Arav:2022lzo} as it is well organized and also to facilitate the comparison.
+To construct the spindle solutions with Betti vector multiplet and also with hypermultiplets, we employ the method developed in \cite{Arav:2022lzo} for spindle solutions with hypermultiplets.
+Furthermore, for the structure of the work, we will closely follow \cite{Arav:2022lzo} as it is well organized and also facilitates the comparison.